LaurenMusante/Plant-Game/README.md

 ## Setup/Installation Requirements

-_Clone [this repository](https://github.com/LaurenMusante/Plant-Game).
+_Clone [this repository](https://github.com/LaurenMusante/Plant-Game) to your desktop.
 Navigate to the project folder and open it in a text editor like VS Code.
 Run "dotnet restore" in the terminal.
 Then run "dotnet run" in order to play the game._

 ## Known Bugs